 This photography tour in Iceland is suitable for photographers of all skill levels.
 There is something for everyone, whether you are a beginner just learning the ropes or an avid professional.
 Be prepared to witness some of Iceland's most picturesque sites, both on and off the beaten track.

 Don't miss out on the adventure of a lifetime!
 Take advantage of the chance to photograph Iceland in summer as you explore the country's incredible landscapes beneath the warmth of the Midnight Sun.
 Check availability by choosing a date.

-Your adventure begins early in the morning on day one, when you will be picked up from your accommodation in Reykjavík by your photo guide.
+Your adventure begins early in the morning on day one, when you will be picked up in Reykjavík.
 From there, you'll commence the journey to the South Coast of Iceland, home to some of the country's most extraordinary natural scenery.
 It will take around 5 hours to reach the Vatnajökull National Park though you can rest assured that there will be plenty of stops along the way to capture the magnificent sights.

 As you make your way along the coast, you'll notice your surroundings changing before your eyes.
 Urban landscapes will be replaced with vast, mossy lava fields and you'll begin to spot glaciers glistening upon the horizon.